 Our SMS begins with the Health & Safety Culture Policy statement, which highlights the tenets of our commitment to a safe culture.
 This document was drafted with the participation of the Senior Executive Team.
 Senior members of our team also actively support WillScot Mobile Mini safety initiatives by providing time, requiring accountability and actively committing to safety from the top of our organization.
 They review lessons-learned reports and key performance indicators (KPIs), both leading and lagging.
 General administrative meetings start with a review of pertinent safety protocols and KPIs to highlight where added focus is needed.

-We are subject to certain environmental, health and safety and other laws and regulations in countries, states, provinces and localities where we operate.
-Our health and safety programs are designed around global standards with appropriate variations addressing the multiple jurisdictions, regulations, hazards and unique working environments of our operations.
+We are subject to certain environmental, health and safety and other laws and regulations in countries, states, provinces and localities in which we operate.
+Our health and safety programs are designed around global standards with appropriate variations addressing the multiple jurisdictions, regulations, hazards and unique working environments where we operate.
 We take responsibility for our own wellbeing and for those around us.

 Our SMS is based on both legal requirements and hazards that our employees face daily.
 Hazard assessments are regularly conducted to reveal issues and trends and determine root causes.